NabajeetBarman/LCEVC-LiveGaming/README.md

 ## Download Link:

-Currently the dataset files are available only on a per-request basis.
+The dataset is available on a per-request basis.
 If you are interested, please email Nabajeet Barman (nabajeetbarman4@gmail.com, h2o.is.water@gmail.com) to obtain the link and password to download the dataset.

+## Authors

+Nabajeet Barman, Steven Schmidt, Saman Zadtootaghaj, Maria Martini and Sebastian Moeller.

 ## Acknowledgement